watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    docker image ls
    ```

-2. From the content-api folder containing the API application files and the new Dockerfile you created, type the following command to create a Docker image for the API application.
+2. From the `content-api` folder containing the API application files and the new `Dockerfile` you created, type the following command to create a Docker image for the API application.
 This command does the following:

    - Executes the Docker build command to produce the image

    - Tags the resulting image with the name content-api (-t)

-   - The final dot (".") indicates to use the Dockerfile in this current directory context.
-By default, this file is expected to have the name "Dockerfile" (case sensitive).
+   - The final dot (`.`) indicates to use the Dockerfile in this current directory context.
+By default, this file is expected to have the name `Dockerfile` (case sensitive).

    ```bash
    docker image build -t content-api .